magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 # A Wedding at Olinda Teahouse

-At Olinda Teahouse, the ceremony began not with solemn chords, but with the violinist suddenly playing Taylor Swift.
+At Olinda Teahouse, the ceremony began not with solemn chords, but with the violinist suddenly playing a super pop song.

 Ray leaned towards Sarah, smirking.

-"Not on the schedule, but I suppose physics has nothing on *Love Story*."
+"I suppose physics has nothing on *Love Story*."

 Sarah, radiant and utterly at ease, clapped along and waved at the crowd.
 She even hugged a waitress as if they were lifelong friends.